The Legend of Zelda: Oracle of Ages Review

 A song for the ages

-Ever since The Legend of Zelda released some 25 years ago, Nintendo has played the franchise relatively close to its chest.
+Ever since The Legend of Zelda released on the NES, Nintendo has played the franchise relatively close to its chest.
 Series creator Shigeru Miyamoto has had a hand in almost every release to date, and before the new millennium, Nintendo EAD handled development of each and every Zelda title.
 But when Nintendo wanted an all-new Zelda trilogy for the ageing Game Boy Color, it reached out to Flagship, a Capcom development team specialising in creating game scenarios and story development.
 It was the first time a third-party developer was entrusted with the official Zelda canon.

 Based off the Wisdom element of the Triforce, Oracle of Ages remains one of the most puzzle-heavy games in the series.
 That's because like Ocarina of Time before it, the story jumps between two timelines but, unlike Ocarina, Ages’ time mechanic is central to gameplay, requiring the player to constantly shift between past and present to solve puzzles and advance the game.
 This makes the simple act of navigating the world all the more entertaining, as you'll be manipulating time in order to change landscapes and alter the present day.